Nick2818/pigGame/README.md

-# pigGame #JavaScript #HTML #CSS
+# "Pig Game" JavaScript HTML CSS
-# Rolling dice, hold your score to reach 100 score to beat your opponent.
+## Rolling dice, hold your score to reach 100 score to beat your opponent.

-PLAYERS: 2
+## If dice shows 1 or you hold score the player is changed.

-CHANGE PLAYER: DICE shows 1 || HOLD SCORE
+## 2 Players

-WIN SCORE: 100
+## WIN Score: 100